j4w8n/supakit/README.md

 ### During Layout Server Requests

 When using a `+layout.server.js` file, first check for a null `locals.session.user` before using a Supabase server client.
 You can also check `locals.session.access_token` or `locals.session.refresh_token`.
 We do this because without the presence of cookies, `supabaseServerClient` is undefined.
-It's only initialized as a Supabase client if the `sb-access-token` cookie is present in the browser.
+It's only initialized as a Supabase client if the `sb-access-token` cookie has a non-`null` value.

 ```js
 /* src/routes/(auth)/+layout.server.js */